hirdetés

 Unlike other felines, the margay has only two mammary glands, commonly known as nipples.
 (Domestic cats typically have 6-8, but having as few as 4 or as many as 10 is normal.)
 Female margays usually give birth to a single kitten, with twins being rare.
 After mating, the male stays with the female for the approximately 80-day gestation period, accompanying her on hunts.
 Before the birth of the kitten, the male departs.

-interesting facts about cats margay wild cat
+interesting facts about cats long-tailed cat margay of interest wild cat wildcat

 hirdetés